part | item | cond | resp |

 cond

 (our condition) on participants’ responses.
-Our model included random intercepts and effects (cond
+Our model included random intercepts and slopes (cond

-) by participant as well as by-item random intercepts.
+; the standard deviation of all priors was set to 1.
 The model specification included 2,000 iterations and 1,000 warm-up steps.
-Both \(\hat{R}\) and effective sample sizes were inspected, and trace plots were visually checked for convergence.
+Both \(\hat{R}\) and effective sample sizes were inspected.
 By default, our model’s estimates assumec1

 as our reference condition (intercept).
-Our posterior distributions (Fig. 4) suggest that conditionsc2
+Our posterior distributions and their associated 95% HDIs11 (Fig. 4) suggest that conditionsc2

 andc5